AniSoph/The-Elusive-Green-Experiment/README.md

-# The-Elusive-Green-Experiment
+# The Elusive Green Experiment

 In recent years the rise of social movements and political parties, concerned with climate protection, indicate a change in the awareness of environmental issues.
 This greater awareness is reflected in an increase in environmentally friendly behavior.
 People start caring more often about waste recycling or using environmentally-friendly mobility.

 However, not everyone is indeed doing that.
-There is a notable gap between people saying that they want to act sustainable and how they truly behave as a consumer ((PROVE) consumer attitude-behavior gap).
+There is a notable gap between people saying that they want to act sustainable and how they truly behave as a consumer (*PROVE* consumer attitude-behavior gap).
 Customers performing in an environmentally friendly way may use previous environmentally-friendly acts as a justification for subsequent unethical decisions (Mazar & Zhong, 2010).

 One example is the purchase of eco-friendly products like recycled clothes in an online store instead of buying it in a local store.